 Our library is called the KTH Library.

-- First write out the full name, KTH Royal Institute of Technology, then continue with KTH in the running text.
+The first time, write out the full name, KTH Royal Institute of Technology, thereafter use KTH in the running text.

 Theses and publications

 Having everyone write in the same way is important for the searchability of articles and publications.
 When all employees at KTH use the same structure for sender and addresses, it also becomes clear and simple for the recipient or reader.